 No one is entirely sure of the origin of the jars or their purpose.
 One theory contends that the people of an ancient Lao kingdom quarried the stones from the nearby hills.
 Elephants then dragged the blocks of stone down to the plain.
 Once there, masons chiseled the rock into the shape of jars.
-Sculpted jars may have served as burial crypts or funeral urns for the elite of that ancient society.
+The sculpted jars may have served as burial crypts or funeral urns for the elite of that ancient society.

 During the Vietnam War, the soldiers of the Communist Pathet Lao and North Vietnamese Army established base camps in and around the Plain of Jars.
-They often set-up their camps close to the jars, knowing that U.S. rules of engagement forbid American pilots from dropping their bombs on Laos’s historic treasures.
+Communist troops often set-up their camps close to the jars, knowing that U.S. rules of engagement forbid American pilots from dropping their bombs on Laos’s historic treasures.

 The Communists sought control of the plain in order to forestall an American-sponsored attack from the west against their vital lifeline into South Vietnam.
 As early as November 1964, the U.S. National Security Council noted the relationship of the Ho Chi Minh Trail to Hanoi’s military activities in Laos. “…their [the Hanoi leadership’s] major concern in Laos is to keep the corridor and the areas bordering North Vietnam and China in Communist hands.”
-The Communists had another reason to dominate the plain – they hoped to jump-off from there to the Mekong River Valley, Indochina’s greatest geographical prize.
+The Communists had another reason to dominate the plain – they hoped to jump-off from there to the Mekong River Valley, one of Indochina’s greatest geographical prizes.

 The Senator Gravel Edition, The Pentagon Papers: The Defense Department History of United States Decisionmaking on Vietnam, (Boston: Beacon Press, 1971), 653.